vectordotdev/timber-ruby/README.md

 ## What is Timber?

 Glad you asked.
-Timber *automatically* augments your logs with structured data without any risk of code debt or lock-in.
-For example, it turns this:
+Timber *automatically* augments your logs with structured data, and provides a transparent, no risk of code-debt, API for logging structured events.
+For example, it automatically turns this:

 ```
 Completed 200 OK in 117ms (Views: 85.2ms | ActiveRecord: 25.3ms)